TheRealKiarash/Asteroids/README.md

 I implemented 3 manager classes to manage the game, all three implementing the singleton pattern:

 GameManager: Controls lives and score and overall game state.

 UIManager: Displays lives and score, and shows the Game Over screen when the player's lives run out.

 Spawner: Keeps track of the level and the spawning of enemies.
-(Side Note: I contemplated using the factory pattern for the Spawner but I thought that would veer into over-engineering so I avoided that)
+(Side Note: I contemplated using the factory pattern for the Spawner but I thought that would veer into over-engineering so I avoided that).

 and finally there was the ScreenWrapper component that I added to every object except the bullets in the game.